-In addition to the 350,000 warrants issued in connection with the CEFF, the Company had warrants outstanding at December 31, 2008 to purchase an aggregate of 1,319,402 shares of its common stock that were issued in connection with a private placement completed in April 2005.
+In addition to the warrant for 220,000 shares outstanding in connection with the CEFF, the Company had warrants outstanding at December 31, 2009 to purchase an aggregate of 1,319,402 shares of its common stock that were issued in connection with a private placement completed in April 2005.
 These warrants have an exercise price of \$8.148 per share and will expire in April 2010.
-The Company also had warrants outstanding at December 31, 2008 to purchase an aggregate of 74,073 shares of its common stock that were issued in connection with a secured promissory note in 2002.
+The Company also had warrants outstanding at December 31, 2009 to purchase an aggregate of 74,073 shares of its common stock that were issued in connection with a secured promissory note in 2002.
 These warrants have an exercise price of \$8.10 per share and will expire in May 2012.